Soft Skills Aren’t Necessary in Job Descriptions

 While soft skills are all too common in job descriptions, they’re not necessary.
 In fact, they can deter qualified candidates from applying to your jobs.

-Soft skills don’t add anything to your job descriptions except length.
-Yet they can have a negative impact on the diversity and quality of your candidate pools.
+Vague soft skills don’t add anything to your job descriptions except length and candidate confusion, resulting in a negative impact on the diversity and quality of your candidate pools.

-It’s very common for job description writers to include them in the requirements section of their job descriptions.
-But it’s better to limit requirements to only those that are absolutely necessary and then save soft skills for the interviews.
+It’s very common for hiring teams to include ambiguous soft skills such as “good communication skills” in the requirements section of their job descriptions.
+But it’s better to limit requirements to only those that are extremely clear and absolutely necessary to the role, and evaluate less specific soft skills during the interview process.

-Why soft skills show up in job descriptions
+Why vague soft skills show up in job descriptions

 Soft skills are things like ‘communication’ or ‘attention to detail’ or ‘problem-solving.’
-While very common, they are unnecessary because most jobs require them by default.
-Highly qualified candidates are less likely to apply to positions with soft skills in the requirements section of the job description.
+While very common, they should be avoided within your job posts because their lack of clarity leaves too much room for interpretation and ultimately confuses candidates.
+Furthermore, highly qualified candidates are less likely to apply to positions with unclear or confusing soft skills in the requirements section of the job description.

-Writing great job descriptions isn’t easy, especially if you’re a hiring manager as opposed to an HR professional.
-Also, it doesn’t help that most of the job descriptions out there provide a bad example by including soft skills.
+As a hiring manager, writing great job descriptions isn’t easy, especially since most of the job descriptions out there provide a bad example by including soft skills.

 Digital rendering of the requirements section of a job description that includes soft skills.

 Job description writers often start with obvious requirements like a specific degree and minimum years of experience.
-After that, though, they run out of things to say and turn to soft skills.
+After that, though, it’s easy to add a laundry list of preferred or ambiguous soft skills that ultimately take away from the directness and brevity of the job post that can leave candidates scratching their heads.

-Some low-impact requirements appear so often on job descriptions that writers might think they’re required content.
-For example, ‘problem-solving’ is arguably a requirement for any position at any company.
-Yet it still appears in job descriptions across all industries and countries.
+Some low-impact requirements appear so often on job descriptions that writers might think they’re required skills.
+For example, “organizational skills” is arguably a requirement for any position at any company.
+Yet it still appears in job descriptions across all industries and countries, regardless of whether or not it is essential to the duties of the role.

-Once we think about the ‘problem-solving’ requirement more critically, however, we see how unnecessary it is.
-We have other ways to determine a candidate’s problem-solving abilities, including specifically tailored interview questions (e.g., “How would you address _____?”).
+Once we think about the “strong organizational skills” requirement more critically, however, we see how vague it is.
+We have other ways to determine a candidate’s organizational abilities, including specifically tailored interview questions (e.g., “How would you prioritize _____?”).
+If organization is critical to the role and it needs to be in the job description, replace the vague language with concrete, experience-based language (e.g. “Experience maintaining an organized sales pipeline in a CRM”).

 Additionally, low-impact requirements can be hard to quantify across candidates.
-If they’re vague or too general, candidates (and also hiring teams) will ignore them.
-Instead, candidates will use the concrete requirements to gauge whether they qualify.
+If they’re vague or too general, candidates (and hiring teams) will ignore them (which can lead to a lot of unqualified, one-click applications).
+Instead, candidates will use the concrete requirements to gauge whether they qualify for the role or not.

 How soft skills confuse candidates

-Candidates use the requirements section as a checklist for matching their skillset to the job.
-They typically don’t spend too much time mulling over your list, and they may take a pass if it contains vague or confusing soft skills.
-Or if it’s too long (i.e., a laundry list).
+Candidates use the requirements and responsibilities sections as checklists for matching their skillset to the job.
+They typically don’t spend too much time mulling over your lists, and they may take a pass if they contain vague or confusing soft skills or if they’re too long.

-Some of this can be very nuanced, but ‘communication skills’ offers a great example.
-And it shows up across all companies and industries.
+Some of this can be very nuanced, but ‘communication skills’ offers a great example that shows up across all companies and industries.

 Digital rendering of communication soft skills: on the phone, in presentations, person-to-person.